This article was translated by John R. Bopp

 In the Mining Area of Biscay, there was an incredible amount of easily-extracted ore, which, thanks to its low phosphorus level, turned it, almost overnight, into an incredibly valuable mineral, upon which a sizeable chunk of the economic growth of Bilbao, Biscay, and the whole of the Basque Country, was based for over a century.
 The Basque Association of Industrial and Public Works Heritage has an informative explanation on their website.

-The quality and the fame of this iron was such that in less than four years after the introduction of the Bessemer Converter, we found what Father Ugalde talks about in his speech and which we copy here:
+The quality and the fame of this iron was such that in less than forty years after the introduction of the Bessemer Converter, we found what Father Ugalde talks about in his speech and which we copy here:

 In 1893, at the 1893 World’s Columbian Exposition in Chicago, held to celebrate the 400th anniversary of the “Discovery of America”, Orinoco Delta Territory was present: the Governor of the Territory (in modern Delta Amacuro State) showed a hut of the indigenous Guaraúno people and some of the natural wealth of the region; among those was a sample or iron.
 George Turnbull showed liquid asphalt and petroleum from Pedernal, and the quality and location of the iron ore that, according to him, “was more advantageous than the mines in Bilbao in Spain and those in Sweden,” also stating that “the iron from Imataca could only be beat by the finest ore from Sweden.”